ricardojoserf/subdoler/README.md

 - The CSV file (*prefix-source.csv*) contains the subdomains with the program which discovered them, the reverse lookup IP and which range it is part of

+- The second CSV file (*prefix-ranges.csv*) contains information about the ranges

 - The subdomains TXT files (*prefix-unique.txt*) contains a list of unique subdomains.

 - The leaks TXT file (*prefix-leaked.txt*) contains the leaked email accounts and credentials.

-- The XLSX file (*prefix.xlsx*) contains the same information in two different sheets.
+- The XLSX file (*prefix.xlsx*) contains the same information in different sheets.

 ![image](images/image3_5.jpg)